ordomigato/personal-website-2/src/projects/10-01-2020-third-project/index.md

 <div class="card notice">
 <p>
-NOTE: This site has been completely updated since and no longer reflects my work.
+NOTE: This site no longer reflects my work and has since been updated.
 </p>
 </div>